What is Morning Mercy?

 A Message from the Founder

 My name is James Rozak, and I was the Associate Pastor of Edmonton Word Assembly for 10 years, serving alongside Brother Eugene Braun.
 I believed and preached the message as best I knew; it was genuine truth to me.

 In February of 2013, the unthinkable happened.
 I made a decision with my wife to leave the Message of William Branham.
 Never had I ever dreamed I would reject the message that I had lived and loved.

-We loved the Message, and lived it with a passion.
+I loved the Message, and lived it with a passion.
 We did not leave because we didn’t want to ‘live the life’.
-We left because something was clearly very wrong.
+Instead, from our sincere viewpoint, something was clearly very wrong.
 My early feeling was that the message was being mishandled by men; I felt that I could help be a voice that captured the truth and essence of what the message really was.
 But when the realization came that the problems were much more foundational, and the teaching itself was questionable – it became too much to ignore.

 As a minister, I personally felt a responsibility to try to understand and resolve the questions.
 The problem was, there were no answers that adequately stood without turning a blind eye or performing mental gymnastics to excuse them.
 Consequently, when I felt I could no longer preach in good faith, I resolved to step down from my ministry.
 It quickly became clear we could no longer continue attending the church, and with heavy hearts, we walked away.